MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-alerts-fetch.md

 ### Response

 Returns the specified alert in JSON format.
+For detailed information on each property, refer to the [alert properties specifications](api-alerts.md#properties).

 ```json
 {